The-10-000-RPS-Club/display-service/README.md

 ```

 # CRUD API
-The CRUD API to the display service app is described below.
+The CRUD API is described below.

 ## Add a new product to the page -
 #### Request: